-Member of staff responsible for Music – Mrs Jilks
+Member of staff responsible for Music – Miss Clarke

 At All Souls School we make music an enjoyable learning experience.
 We encourage children to participate in a variety of musical experiences through which we aim to build up the confidence of all children.
 Singing lies at the heart of good music teaching.
-Our teaching focuses on developing the children’s ability to sing in tune and with other people in harmony.
+Our teaching focuses on developing the children’s ability to sing in tune and with other people in harmony and our weekly hymn practice provides the opportunity for that.
 Through singing songs, children learn about the structure and organisation of music.
 We teach them to listen to and appreciate different forms of music.
 As children get older, we expect them to maintain their concentration for longer, and to listen to more extended pieces of music.
 Children develop descriptive skills in music lessons when learning about how music can represent feelings and emotions.
 We teach them the disciplined skills of recognising pulse and pitch.
 We often teach these together.

 We also teach children to: